thermalGrace/sensors_to_HA/data_handler/README.md

 - `user_feedback_app/app.py` — Streamlit survey that captures user comfort context (activity, clothing, etc.) into `user_feedback_app/responses.csv` for use by the model.
 - `buienradar_data/query_current_state.py` — Buienradar fetch + parsing helpers, including a `weather_summary_from_state` helper.
 - `weather_service.py` — Background thread that refreshes Buienradar weather every 7 minutes and pushes it into shared state.
-- `live_metrics.csv` — Appended by the dashboard when new MQTT data arrives; used by the LLM assistant for historical context.
+- `live_metrics.csv` — Appended by the dashboard when new MQTT data arrives; includes outdoor weather columns and feeds the LLM assistant.

 ## How pieces fit together
 1. `streamlit_app.py` starts the UI and spawns `mqtt_service.ensure_mqtt_thread`, which subscribes to: